ElectronicCats/CayenneLPP/README.md

 ### Method: `getTypeName`

-Returns a pointer to a cstring containing the name of the requested type.
+Returns a pointer to a C-string containing the name of the requested type.

 ```c
 const char * getTypeName(uint8_t type);